babylonchain/staking-indexer/doc/staking.md

 ### New Staking Transactions

-We implement a first-come first-serve process for activating valid staking transactions based on the system parameters.
+We implement a first-come-first-serve process for activating valid staking transactions based on the system parameters.
 If a transaction contains a valid set of parameters, it is classified into `Active` and `Overflow` depending on whether it can fit to the current parameter's staking